Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: Experiments

 \subsection{Exploration Study}

-In this subsection, we focus on our proposed learning methods and its best practices.
-In this experiment, we used two backbones, RESNET-34 and R2PLUS1D-18, respectively.
-We only used RGB images as input in this experiment.
+In this subsection, we focus on our proposed learning method and its best practices.
+Two backbones are used, Resnet-34 and R2Plus1D-18.
 We did the relevant experiments to get the best practices.
-We used the 0.5-0.5-0, 0.5-0-0.5, 0.33-0.33-0.33 to represent SAT, TAT, SAT+TAT respectively.
-In addition, we used the training strategy of rolling weight to make the weights easier to learn.
+We used the 0.5-0.5-0, 0.5-0-0.5, 0.33-0.33-0.33 to represent SAT, TAT, SAT + TAT, respectively.
+Besides, we use the training strategy of rolling weight to make the weights easier to learn.
 Unsupervised learning is also added to the training because it avoids over-fitting.

-As can be seen in Table ~\ref{tab::exploration}, the performance is increased by 5.37\% and 5.97\%, respectively, under RESNET-34 and R2PLUS1D-18, after applying our proposed method.
-The latter is better than the former because T-Net has a higher accuracy (78.82\% in RESNET-34, 90.56\% in R2PLUS1D-18), which can provide more information.
-For the same reason, the latter network is also relatively stronger with LR data than the former one.
-After applying our proposed spatial and temporal attention loss function, the accuracy has been improved obviously on each network, from 42.79\% to 46.66\% on RESNET-34 and from 48.95\% to 52.34\% on R2PLUS1D-18.
-It is worth noting that the TAT module has a smaller boost on R2PLUS1D-18 than on RESNET-34.
-This is because of the different amount of intervals, and RESNET-34 can have a more precise range for sampling frames.
+As can be seen in Table~\ref{tab::exploration}, the performance is increased by 7.99\% and 6.36\%, respectively, after applying our proposed method.
+The latter is better than the former because T-Net has higher accuracy (78.82\% in Resnet-34, 90.56\% in R2Plus1D-18), which can provide more information.
+For the same reason, the latter network is also relatively stronger with eLR data than the former one.
+The accuracy of our model has been improved obviously on each network, from 42.79\% to 50.78\% on Resnet-34 and from 48.95\% to 55.31\% on R2Plus1D-18.
+It is worth noting that the TAT module has a smaller boost on R2Plus1D-18 than on Resnet-34.
+This is because of the different amount of intervals, and Resnet-34 can have a more precise range for sampling frames.
 The proposed rolling weight to solve the contradiction between the importance of different weights and the dependence of adjacent weights also helps with accuracy in both networks.
-Finally, unsupervised learning partially solved the problem of over-fitting by adding unlabeled data, which has been increased by 1.13\% in RESNET-34 and 1.71\% in R2PLUS1D-18, respectively.
+Finally, unsupervised learning partially solved the problem of over-fitting by adding unlabeled data, which boosts the accuracy by 0.81\% in Resnet-34 and 0.53\% in R2Plus1D-18, respectively.

-\subsection{Comparison with the State-of-the-Art}
+\subsection{Comparison with the State-of-the-art}

 After assembling all the techniques described, we test it on the challenging datasets: $12\times16$ HMDB51.
+We used the experimental setting as \cite{Purwanto_2019_ICCV}, including 32-frame optical flow and RGB frames as input.
+R2Plus1D-34 is used as the feature extractor.

-The results are summarized in Table ~\ref{tab::sota}.
-It is not difficult to observe that our results outperform all state-of-the-art approaches on LR action classification.
-For the fairness of comparison, we used the same experimental setting as ~\cite{Purwanto_2019_ICCV}, which is 64 frames of the optical stream and RGB images were used as input, and we used R2PLUS1D-34 as our backbone, the performance of which is close to I3D.
+The results are summarized in Table~\ref{tab::sota}.
+It is not difficult to observe that our results outperform all state-of-the-art approaches on eLR action classification.